GeorgePPP/bill_splitter/README.md

+# This is fully vibe-coded and I do not take pride of it

 # Bill Splitter

 A modern web application for splitting bills with friends, family, or colleagues.
 Upload a receipt, assign items to people, and get instant calculations with tax and tip distribution.